nforgeio/neonSDK/Doc/DEVELOPER.md

-﻿# neonKUBE Developer Setup
+﻿# neonSDK Developer Setup

-This page describes how to get started with neonKUBE development.
+This page describes how to get started with neonSDK development.

 ## Workstation Requirements